KxngDummyThink/Discord-Nuke-Bot/README.md

 Step 2: You need to make an application in the discord developer portal and add a bot to the application, and then get the token of the bot.
 - https://discordapp.com/developers/applications
+- Discord developers > create a new application
+- Name it what ever you like.

+- After you have done that go to the application the press "bot" then "add new bot" then press "yes"
+- From there you should see a title called "Click to reveal token" press it then copy the token.

 1: Make sure you have node.js installed on your computer \[if you want to run the bot on your computer].
 - https://nodejs.org

-2: go to discord developers and create a new application.
-Name it what ever you like.

-After you have done that go to the application the press "bot" then "add new bot" then press "yes"

-from there you should see a title called "Click to reveal token" press it then copy the token.

-With the token you have just copied go to the "index.js" file and at the bottom where it says "client.login("YOUR BOT TOKEN")" paste your token

 then go back to discord/developes and back onto the application you made. and press "0Auth2" and then select "BOT" in the scopes